"I'm not gay, I just like NaLyssa Smith": DiJonai Carrington speaks candidly about preferences and men sliding into her DMs

 Ad

-DiJonai Carrington and Smith have reportedly been a thing since their days in Baylor although their relationship became more public last season in the WNBA where they were open about it on social media.
+DiJonai Carrington and Smith have reportedly been together since their days in Baylor, although their relationship became more public last season in the WNBA.

-Carrington had her best season in the WNBA last year, where she posted career-highs in every key statistic with 12.7 points, five rebounds, 1.6 assists, and 1.6 steals in 39 games with the Connecticut Sun.
+Carrington had her best season in the WNBA last year.
+She posted career-high averages of 12.7 points, 5.0 rebounds, 1.6 assists, and 1.6 steals in 39 games with the Connecticut Sun.

-Smith, for her part, struggled to find her spot in a new-look Indiana Fever roster, which included Caitlin Clark.
-She posted steady numbers of 10.6 points and 7.1 rebounds in 40 games, but they were down from those from the previous season.
+Smith, for her part, struggled to find her rhythm in a new-look Indiana Fever roster, which included Caitlin Clark.
+She averaged 10.6 points and 7.1 rebounds in 40 games, but they were down from the previous season.

 Ad